VROOM-Project/vroom/docs/API.md

 weight, volume etc. A vehicle is only allowed to serve a set of jobs if the `amount` component sums are lower than the matching value in `capacity` for each metric.

+### Notes on skills

+Use `skills` to describe a problem where not all jobs can be served by all vehicles.
+Job skills are mandatory, i.e. a job can only be served by a vehicle that has **all** its required skills.
+In other words: job `j` is eligible to vehicle `v` iff `j.skills` is included in `v.skills`.

+In order to ease modeling problems with no skills required, it is assumed that there is no restriction at all if no `skills` keys are provided.

 ## Matrix